How to paint a ceiling

-Whether you want to touch up the traditional white colour of a ceiling, or go wild with stunning unique colours, knowing how to paint a ceiling is a must.
-Below, we’ve got a detailed how to guide and information on other areas, such as how to paint a ceiling without roller marks and how to paint a ceiling with a brush.
+Whether you want to touch up the traditional white colour of a ceiling or go wild with unique colours, it’s good to know how to paint a ceiling.
+Read on to find out how to paint a ceiling, including how to paint a ceiling without roller marks and how to paint a ceiling with a brush.

 What’s needed to paint a ceiling?

 No matter the colour you use the process is the same.
-You will need to ensure that you have the right equipment and follow the below guide for a brilliant finish.
+You will need to make sure that you have the right equipment and follow the below guide for a brilliant finish.

 Tools and materials